Medicinals, Edibles, & Other Plants of Interest

 Lepidium peruvianum ‘Yellow’ “Maca”

 Brassicaceae or Cruciferae.
 A radish or turnip like plant that is the highest altitude cultivar in the world, grown in the Andes at elevations over 14,000 feet.
 An ancient food/medicine that has been farmed for nearly 6,000 years.
 Incredibly nutritious, considered an energizing aphrodisiac and immunostimulant.
 Thrives in very harsh conditions, poor, cold soils with minimal water.
 Little work has been done growing this plant outside the Andes.
 Let us know how it grows for you.
-Seed from a yellow root form that shows tolerance for low elevation cultivation.
+Shows tolerance for low elevation cultivation.
 Z5b

 Red root form Seed packet $4.50